yldio/asap-hub/README.md

 ### Contentful Dedicated Environment

 If you require a dedicated environment for your development work, create a PR and add one or both of the following labels to your PR.
 This will run the github action workflow to create a new environment in contentful.
-This will also create a duplication of the core algolia index for you to use during the development.
+This will also create a duplication of the algolia entity index for you to use during the development.

-- crn-create-contentful-environment
+- crn-create-environment
-- gp2-create-contentful-environment
+- gp2-create-environment

 You should create a dedicated environment in Contentful if: